-Cyber hygiene, or cybersecurity hygiene, is a term used for observance of leading technology security practices, and it generally applies to businesses and individuals alike.
+Organizations today face constant online threats, making cyber hygiene best practices a business imperative.
+Cyber hygiene, or cybersecurity hygiene, encompasses a set of proactive measures essential for safeguarding sensitive data and protecting against a myriad of threats, including hackers, malware, and data breaches.
 As with most facets of business, there is a trade-off between cost and benefit regarding security measures.
-In this post, we’ll share cyber hygiene best practices organizations should routinely perform to maintain the health and security of users, devices, networks and data.
+In this article, we share cyber hygiene best practices organizations should routinely perform to maintain the health and security of users, devices, networks and data.

-The goal is to secure sensitive data and protect it from theft, accidental deletion or attacks.
+The goal is to secure and protect sensitive data from theft, accidental deletion or attacks.
 The concept works similarly to personal hygiene.
 Individuals maintain their health by taking proactive measures (i.e., flossing to minimize cavities or handwashing to stop the spread of disease).
 Organizations can maintain their health and prevent data breaches and/or other security incidents by following cyber hygiene best practices and measures.

-Consider these leading cyber hygiene best practices to help minimize enterprise-class cyber risks:
+Consider these leading cyber hygiene practices as the frontline defenses against enterprise-class cyber risks:

 - Perform a technical audit (or even better, a security assessment and/or penetration test) on the firm’s technology infrastructure and network(s) to determine what policies and controls are in place and how effective they are.
 Adding a detailed network discovery effort will also help identify where to “tune up” tech configuration-dependent tools like spam/email filters and internet browser restrictions.